ltsp/ltsp/docs/ltsp-image.8.md

 clients.
 As an example, let's suppose you create a VM in VirtualBox and call it "debian".
 At the disk creation dialog, select "VMDK" type and "Fixed size", not "Dynamically allocated".
 Proceed with installing Debian on it.

-In the partitioning step, make sure that the whole operating system goes in the first partition, without extra partitions for /boot etc. BIOS/MBR is easier, while if you have to use GPT/UEFI, put the EFI partition second.
+In the partitioning step, make sure that the whole operating system goes in the first partition, without extra partitions for /boot etc. BIOS/MBR images are easier to import using `ltsp image` and it is recommended you use ext4 when choosing the format of the VM disk image, which is the default under Ubuntu.

 When you're done, close VirtualBox and symlink the VM disk so that LTSP finds it more easily: